-During the first half of 2018, the number of dwelling permits plummeted 34.7% to 1,076 units from the same period last year, after an annual increase of 47.7% in 2017, 0.4%, according to the Statistical Office of Montenegro.
+Surprisingly, construction activity continues to rise.
+During the first three quarters of 2020, the number of dwelling permits rose by 9.8% to 1,131 units from the same period last year, according to the Statistical Office of Montenegro.

 High prices in Montenegro